-Those interested in becoming a graphic arts teacher need to have a mind for creativity.
+Those interested in becoming graphic arts teachers need to have a mind for creativity.
 College-level teachers in this field prepare students to become graphic designers and artists.
-Hands-on instruction is given by graphic arts teachers - which prepare students to use advanced computer programs and software.
-Whether it's at the high school or collegiate level, these instructors incorporate graphic arts into their curriculum.
-Students who have an attention to detail can succeed in the teaching atmosphere.
-A minimum of a bachelor's degree is required to teach graphic arts to students.
+Hands-on instruction is given by graphic arts teachers - which prepares students to use advanced computer programs and software.
+Whether it's at the high school or collegiate level, these instructors must be efficient with the newest graphic art technology.
+A bachelor's degree is required to teach at the high school level while a minimum of a master's is required for postsecondary teachers

 Source: *U.S. Bureau of Labor Statistics